altsan/os2-freetype-ifi/ft2ifi/rel/readme.txt

   the FreeType library (which they provide themselves).
 They generally do this specifically to avoid using Presentation Manager for rendering text, which allows them to offer certain additional features.
-FreeType/2-IFI has no effect on how such applications render text.
-However, it should allow them to make use of OpenType fonts which you install on your system, since these programs generally still rely on Presentation Manager to report what fonts are available.
+FreeType/2-IFI has no effect on how such applications render text...
+HOWEVER, it should allow them to make use of OpenType fonts which you install on your system-- since these programs generally still rely on Presentation Manager to report what fonts are available.
 So programs like OpenOffice and Mozilla should also be able to benefit from the new OpenType font support.